firestarter/docs/mechanics.md

 ## Dragon elytra drops
 Every time the Ender Dragon is killed, it has a 50% chance to drop fully damaged elytra!
 These elytra can be repaired with phantom membranes to restore them to maximum durability, as per usual.

+## Lava sponges
+Placing a wet sponge near lava will turn nearby lava sources into cobblestone!

 ## Terracotta and wool redying
 Wool and terracotta of any color can be dyed to any other color of their respective block by simply using dye in a crafting grid.
 Surrounding any dye with 8 of any color terracotta will craft terracotta of the color of the dye.